Ali-Raza-Gill/Bootstrap-practice/README.md

 # Bootstrap-practice.
 Bootstrap 5
-classes in Js and ClassName in react. bootstrap tables and form for better experience.
+classes in Js and ClassName in react. bootstrap tables and forms for a better experience.